quickSilverShanks/VidSage/README.md

 ```shell
 docker compose -f docker-compose-app.yml up -d
 ```
 * It takes 15-20 minutes to build the docker container.
-Grab a cup of tea, watch an episode of The Big Bang Theory and when you come back, open url http://localhost:8501/ to access the Streamlit UI.
+Grab a cup of tea, watch an episode of The Big Bang Theory and when you come back, open url http://localhost:8501/ to access the Streamlit UI. :relaxed:
-* Use application, drop suggestions for improvements and if you like it please put a star as that would really motivate me to add more features asap. :)
+* Use the application, drop suggestions for improvements and if you like it please consider giving it a star as that would really motivate me to add more features asap. :relaxed: